mobify/deckard/README.md

 ###`$.orientation`
-`deckard` also handles binding to `orientationchange`, and updates the CSS classes and properties appripriately if that event is triggered.
+`deckard` also handles binding to `orientationchange`, and updates the CSS classes and properties appropriately if that event is triggered.

 type: **boolean**
 - `$.orientation.landscape`